behrad-kzm/QuickDB/README.md

 # QuickDB

+### FileManager + CoreData

-❗️Save and Retrieve any "Codable" in JUST ONE line of code❗️
+❗️Save and Retrieve any thing in JUST ONE line of code❗️

 Fast usage dataBase to avoid struggling with dataBase complexity.
 Just save every object with a simple function.